JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 Then it was my turn to finish up eating, wash up, get dressed and head off to school.

 Walking in the streets early in the morning was fun.
-It was quiet yet busy with newspapers and groceries being delivered while kids like me headed off to school
+It was quiet yet busy with newspapers and groceries being delivered while kids like me headed off to school, and adults headed off to wherever.

+***

 ***